saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-2-textfsm.md

 Free memory:            2428516 kB
 </pre>

-In order to extract the relevant fields from this string as structured data, I wrote a TextFSM template that I stored as a separate file.
+In order to extract the relevant fields from this string, I wrote a TextFSM template that I stored as a separate file.
 The example template I am working with in this article is stored as <b>eos_show_version.fsm</b> and contains the following:

 <pre style="font-size:12px">
 Value MODEL (\S*)